arwnchrstn/arwnchrstn/README.md

 Aspiring Full Stack Developer / Aspiring Software Engineer
 ----------------------------------------------------------

-I am an IT Fresh Graduate currently looking for a job related to Developer/Software Engineering any related roles to utilize my skills and experience.
+I am an IT Fresh Graduate currently looking for a job related to Developer/Software Engineer any related roles to utilize my skills and experience, willing to learn and willing to be trained.
 I have some knowledge in full stack development using MERN stack.
 I've gathered my skills by attending bootcamps and trainings and also watching from famous dev youtubers.

 * 🌍  I'm based in Philippines
 * 🖥️  See my portfolio at [https://portfolio-arwnchrstn.netlify.app/](https://portfolio-arwnchrstn.netlify.app/)